History of Go: Early period

 Go's early history is debated, but there are various traditional myths about its existence.
 According to legend, the game was created as a teaching tool after the ancient Chinese Emperor Yao 堯 designed it for his son, Danzhu 丹朱, to learn discipline, concentration, and balance.
 Another suggested genesis for the game is that it developed from the experiences of hunting and warfare, which were based on surrounding one's target / enemies.
 Other theories relate Go equipment to divination and geomancy, but there is little evidence for this according to Shotwell.
+However, according to Japanese scholar Shirakawa Masayoshi, the stones may be linked symbolically to the earth, with black and white representing forces channeled along the board's lines in a manner conceptually related to acupuncture and feng shui geomancy; Shirakawa further connects the game to the River Chart said to underlie the divinatory system of the I Ching.
+A structural reading of the Yao myth interprets it as a clash of opposing elements (heaven (Yao), earth (Shun), and water (Danzhu)), tied to the theme of controlling the floods of the Yellow River.
+Confucius himself is said to have criticized the game as inducing greed and idleness.

 The earliest written reference of the game is usually taken to be the historical annal Zuo Zhuan (c.
 4th century BCE), referring to a historical event of 548 BCE.
 It is also mentioned in Book XVII of the Analects of Confucius and in two of the books of Mencius (c.
 3rd century BCE).
 In all of these works, the game is referred to as ISO (弈; Old Chinese: *ɢrak).
 The rules of the earliest forms of Go are unknown, but some scholars believe that in one variant, victory was achieved by having more stones on the board than your opponent.
 There is also speculation that the rules were simple, similar to those of the simplified variant rules of "Pure Go".